-Using a light-colored eyeliner is a foolproof way of helping to create the illusion of wider eyes.
+Using a light-coloured eyeliner is a foolproof way of helping to create the illusion of wider eyes.
 White eyeliner is a trick to widening your eyes that people have used for years, but we’re going one step further and exploring how nude eyeliner can be used interchangeably with white eyeliner.
 Nude eyeliner is a more natural alternative to white eyeliner which blends better with your eye makeup and natural skin tone.
-This guide will help you learn how to use white eyeliner to make your eyes look bigger and wider for a gorgeous doll-like gaze.
+This guide will help you learn how to use white eyeliner to make your eyes appear bigger, wider for a gorgeous doll-like gaze.

-The wonderful thing about using a light-colored eyeliner is the versatility that it offers.
+The wonderful thing about using a light-coloured eyeliner is the versatility that it offers.
 Using on your waterline will create the illusion of a more wide-awake, brightened eye, but it’s also fabulous for other uses.
-Trace a faint line on your Cupid’s Bow to emphasize your pout before applying a little highlighter.
+Trace a faint line on your Cupid’s Bow to emphasise your pout before applying a little highlighter.
 This will help to define your lips for a truly kissable pout.